grebtsew/Bomberman/Readme.md

 Bomberman is a game developed for Sega Saturn.
 Today many releases of Bomberman exist.
 The main goal of the game is to eliminate the enemies, by dropping bombs, to be the last man standing.
 In this version of the game a door opens when you are alone on the map.
-Exit through the door to move to a more advanced level.
+Exit through the door to move to next level.
+Each level increase the size of the game world and the amount of enemies and their difficulty.
 This game is endless.